 Glyn and David host the More Than Mostly Comedy Podcast, in which they interview many of the acts that play their club.
 Interviewees include Phill Jupitus, Paul Daniels, Sean Hughes, Richard Herring, Arthur Smith, Kevin Eldon, Phil Kay and John Thomson, to name a few.
-They also present a weekly show, Doggett & Ephgrave: In Your Inner Ear, on www.sg1radio.co.uk.
+They used to present a weekly show, Doggett & Ephgrave: In Your Inner Ear, on www.sg1radio.co.uk.

 Glyn Doggett is an actor, writer and videographer who trained at Hertfordshire Theatre School, where he received the Student of the Year Award on graduating in 2003.